How to get Mysql table structure via mysql shell

 1 row in set (0.00 sec)

-3 thoughts on “How to get Mysql table structure via mysql shell”
+3 responses to “How to get Mysql table structure via mysql shell”

 2. Yes, you are right.
 But I’m talking about getting a table structure from one database to create the same table in the another database.
 Probably I didn’t write clearly this moment 🙂